fbilo22/BeerCrafter/README.md

 ## Deployment

-App is deployed using the free hosting option from Heroku
+App is deployed on PythonAnywhere.com

 ## To be implemented and improvements <a name="Improvements"></a>